bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ### Fieldmap data

 Data acquired to correct for B0 inhomogeneities can come in different forms.
+B0 (static magnetic field strength pattern), B1+ (transmit field pattern), and B1- (receive field pattern; not yet supported) maps can be useful in post-processing both raw functional and anatomical data.

+B0 maps are primarily used to correct for spatial distortions in functional data acquired with EPI sequences.

+B1+ and B1- maps are mostly used in anatomical imaging, especially when applying quantitative MRI (qMRI) techniques.

+The current version of this standard considers four different scenarios.
+Please note that in all cases fieldmap data can be linked to a specific scan(s) it was acquired for by filling the IntendedFor field in the corresponding JSON file.

+#### B0 fieldmaps

+Data acquired to correct spatial distortions due to B0 inhomogeneities can come in different forms.
 The current version of this standard considers four different scenarios.
 Please note that in all cases fieldmap data can be linked to a specific scan(s) it was acquired for by filling the IntendedFor field in the corresponding JSON file.

 For example:

 ```JSON